underpig1/pysolrad/README.md

 Folders:
 * `data`: data from Allen's Astrophysical Quantities, Nobeyama Radioheliograph, MURaM, and MAS
 * `out`: sunspot and full-disk images from `sunspot-synthesis` and `full-disk-synthesis` runs

+# Running the Notebooks
+Most notebooks require a local download of the MHD models.
+Instructions for downloading these models is included [here](models/models.md).
+Then, create and activate a conda environment using the instructions above.